 - Googly eyes

-- Black paper for the wings (if you don’t have, paint plain white paper in black)
+- Black paper for the wings (if you don’t have black, paint plain white paper in black and use after drying completely)

 - Optional for kids – mouth mask, protection goggles, kids’ craft gloves